 AARP Eye Center

-Get ready for new shows and movies starring Pamela Anderson, Eddie Murphy, Richard Gere, Diane Keaton, Susan Sarandon and Jennifer Lopez.
-Whether it’s on cable, streaming on Prime Video or Netflix, or opening at your local movie theater, we’ve got your must-watch list for the week.
+What’s on this week?
+Whether it’s on cable, streaming on Prime Video or Netflix or opening at your local movie theater, we’ve got your must-watch list.
 Start with TV and scroll down for movies.
 It’s all right here.

 On TV this week…